What to Expect on a Sunday Morning

 THE SERVICE BEGINS:

-The striking of the singing bowl signals the beginning of worship.
 The lighting of the chalice is a Unitarian Universalist tradition to mark our gathering and remind us of the light within us all.

 TIME FOR ALL AGES: